shsagir/play-area-sync/docs/install-wordpress-4-uni.md

 ## Get ready

-We assume you've already created an [App](app).
+We assume you've already created an [App](app) and chose WordPress in the stack chooser.
 If not: You can do so in the [fortrabbit Dashboard](/dashboard).

 ## Quick start

 Following the fastest way to start with a fresh installation.
-Please scroll below for [migrating an existing WordPress](#toc-migration).
+Please scroll below for [migrating an existing WordPress](#toc-advanced-setup-and-migration).

 Start by downloading the [latest WordPress archive](https://wordpress.org/latest.zip) from the WordPress website and unpack it locally.
 It will extract into the folder `wordpress`.
 Now copy the **contents** of the local `wordpress` folder (not the folder itself) via SFTP to the `htdocs` folder of your App.
 The `htdocs` folder is the one you are automatically in after logging in via SFTP.
 The SFTP access for your App **{{app-name}}** is: